RestAuth/server/doc/index.rst

 Commandline scripts
 ===================

 RestAuth provides command-line scripts to locally interact with RestAuth.
+They are required for some functionality (managing services and global groups) that is not available via the RestAuth protocol.

 .. toctree::
    :maxdepth: 1